 I mean it has something for everyone, whether you are a backpacker, a spiritual yogi, a luxury traveler, a family, a diver, a surfer, or a foodie well Bali has something for you.
 Bali is called “The Island of The Gods,” and appropriately so.

 Let’s be honest though, Bali is surrounded by the ocean, and the ocean is pretty rough.
 It caters more to people who want to surf.
 Though if you research well, you will find that Bali also has beautiful beaches (not to be compared to the beaches in the Philippines), but still they are pretty amazing.
 And you can swim without having to fight the waves (like in Seminyak)!

 When in Seminyak and around Seminyak (with a driver or a scooter if you feel adventurous):

 Padang Padang Beach is one of these beautiful beaches I’ve been to in Bali.
-To access the beach, you have to walk down stairs (hold on to your stuff, you will might bump into monkeys on the way down) through a cave split between two rocks and suddenly you see this beautiful beach with nice white sand, blue water and big rocks.
+To access the beach, you have to walk down stairs through a cave split between two rocks.
+And suddenly you see this beautiful beach with nice white sand, blue water and big rocks.
 It’s becoming more touristic, so to enjoy it I suggest you go as early as possible, and definetly not on a weekend.

 Geger Beach is another sandy beach with clear water located in Nusa Dua.
 Just like in Padang Padang the waves break offshore which makes it great for swimming.

 While in Bali, visit the Spa!
-Around every corner you will find a spa, do your research and go for an hour of relaxation or more (everyday even if you are into it).
-Getting a massage is cheap and amazing, the staff is so nice!
+Around every corner you will find a spa, do your research and go for an hour of relaxation or more.
+Getting a massage is cheap and amazing.
+The staff is usually so nice!
 After all you are on a break, you should relax and enjoy what the island has to offer.

 When in Ubud: